trickstercache/trickster/docs/developer/mysql-release-contract.md

   `CALL`, which can produce multiple results, is also rejected.
 Trickster emits one text-protocol result only.
 MySQL versioned executable comments (`/*! */`) are rejected because they can hide unsupported or state-changing commands.
+- `HELP`, `XA`, `HANDLER`, and `CACHE INDEX` statements are rejected because their response or session shape varies within the statement family.
+Valid text statements whose response shape cannot be classified are likewise rejected instead of being guessed as an OK packet.
 - `COM_CHANGE_USER` is rejected.
 Session reset is supported only through `COM_RESET_CONNECTION` or reconnect.
 - Replica registration and binlog dump commands are rejected with